Christopher-Schulze/WebRTC-Onion-Mesh/README.md

-# Decentralized Privacy Network
+# WebRTC-based Onion Routing Mesh Network

-This project implements a peer-to-peer overlay network with a focus on privacy and security.
-It builds upon established anonymity principles while incorporating modern web technologies for improved accessibility and performance.
+This project implements a peer-to-peer overlay network that combines WebRTC for efficient data transmission with onion routing for enhanced privacy.
+The network is designed to be resilient and scalable while maintaining strong privacy guarantees through multi-hop traffic encryption.

 ## Core Components

-*   **Overlay Network Architecture:** Implements a virtual network on top of existing internet infrastructure, enabling flexible routing and enhanced privacy through traffic obfuscation.
+*   **WebRTC Transport Layer:** Leverages WebRTC for direct peer-to-peer communication, enabling efficient data transfer with low latency.
+WebRTC's NAT traversal capabilities help establish connections even behind restrictive network configurations.

-*   **WebRTC Transport Layer:** Utilizes WebRTC (Web Real-Time Communication) for data transmission, providing low-latency connections.
-WebRTC traffic blends with standard web traffic, making it more resistant to detection and blocking.
+*   **Onion Routing Network:** Implements a multi-hop routing system where traffic is encrypted in layers, similar to the Tor network, ensuring that no single node can determine both the source and destination of communications.

 *   **WebPush Integration:** Enables connection establishment in restricted network environments by leveraging WebPush notifications for peer discovery and connection initiation.